THE ROOT CAUSE

 But really, who does that help?

-This woman is not trying to offend me, she’s simply curious and in her way wants to share her experience while appreciating what she thinks I go through.
-Of course she has NO IDEA.
+This woman is not trying to offend me; she's curious and, in her way, wants to share her experience while appreciating what she thinks I go through.
+Of course, she has NO IDEA.
 Nor could she ever UNDERSTAND the black hair journey in America is the navigation of societal landmines, big and small.
-Our hair journey is as much about self-love as it is about cultural pride and it begins in the crib and ends in the grave.
-It has to, because every piece of information outside of ourselves (and sometimes in our own community) tells us our natural God given tresses are wrong or bad or should be closer to looking like hers.
+Our hair journey is as much about self-love as it is about cultural pride, and it begins in the crib and ends in the grave.
+It has to because every piece of information outside of ourselves (and sometimes in our own community) tells us our natural God-given tresses are wrong or bad or should be closer to looking like hers.

-More than likely she has not noticed until recently my hair products were generally unavailable at most retail or convenience stores, or hidden in an aisle NOT marked “Beauty”, while hers were on vivid display and available ad nauseam.
+More than likely, she had not noticed until recently my hair products were generally unavailable at most retail or convenience stores or hidden in an aisle NOT marked "Beauty," while hers were on vivid display and available ad nauseam.
 She probably does not realize that the early American invention of the comb and brush was created with her hair texture in mind, not mine.
-And because of those combs and brushes, a culture of capitulating Black hair by means of intense heat or harsh chemicals like lye to make it more “manageable” was born.
-She has no idea how many of us have lost our hair to perms, stressed edges and heat in the attempt to make our tresses more palatable to American culture.
-She doesn’t know why weaves or wigs sometimes feel easier than having to deal with a society where what is beautifully unique about us is considered a handicap.
-She likes the “cool” styles but doesn’t carry the burden of possibly being fired, not hired, suspended from school or not allowed to graduate because of her hair.
-I wonder if she knows even Oprah, a woman I suspect she admires was told she would not succeed with her natural hair and the fact that Oprah chose not to succumb was a radical act of self-love and that there are many black women with that same testimony.
+And because of those combs and brushes, a culture of capitulating Black hair by employing intense heat or harsh chemicals like lye to make it more "manageable" was born.
+She has no idea how many of us have lost our hair to perms, stressed edges, and heat in an attempt to make our tresses more palatable to American culture.
+She doesn't know why weaves or wigs sometimes feel easier than having to deal with a society where what is beautifully unique about us is considered a handicap.
+She likes the "cool" styles but doesn't carry the burden of possibly being fired, not hired, suspended from school, or not allowed to graduate because of her hair.
+I wonder if she knows even Oprah, a woman I suspect she admires, was told she would fail with her natural hair, and the fact that Oprah chose not to succumb was a radical act of self-love and that there are many black women with that same testimony.

 Option Two:

 I could tell her for many Gen X black women growing up, there were tried and true rituals to getting our hair done.
-I remember leaning over my grandmother’s kitchen sink as she washed my hair along with the rest of my cousins.
-Grandma was the resident hairdresser of the family.
-I remember sitting at her kitchen table as she took the hot comb from the stove and pressed my hair, careful to get what she called “the kitchen”, which was the hair around the nape of the neck that for whatever reason always proved to have more tangle than the rest of the hair on my head.
+I remember leaning over my grandmother's kitchen sink as she washed my hair along with the rest of my cousins.
+Grandma was the family's resident hairdresser.
+I remember sitting at her kitchen table as she took the hot comb from the stove and pressed my hair, careful to get what she called "the kitchen", which was the hair around the nape of the neck and for whatever reason, always proved to have more tangle than the rest of the hair on my head.

-I remember sitting in between my mother’s legs on Saturday morning’s as she watched Soul Train and greased my scalp with a blue-green jar of Ultra-Sheen.
+I remember sitting between my mother's legs on Saturday mornings as she watched Soul Train and greased my scalp with a blue-green jar of Ultra-Sheen.
 This is how I grew up.
 This is how all of my cousins and friends grew up.
-All of us experiencing the same time honored rituals carried out in love and care.
-Never once considering that any of it was foreign or different, until of course elementary school.
+All of us experiencing the same time-honored rituals carried out in love and care.
+I never once considered that any of it was foreign or different until, of course, elementary school.

 I remember my white girlfriend in 4th grade wanting to touch my hair because she was so mystified by the texture.
-I remember her look of confusion and shock at learning I didn’t wash my hair every single day like she did, when I stayed for a sleepover and I pulled out my shower cap.
+I remember her look of confusion and shock at learning I didn't wash my hair every day like she did when I stayed for a sleepover and pulled out my shower cap.

-I remember being huddled in front of a small mirror in my high school girls locker room with a bevy of other black girls.
-We shared products and looks of acknowledgement as we all tried to whip our hair into obedience, after our mandatory swim class, with only ten minutes to spare before the tardy bell rang.
-Most of us ended up late to class.
+I remember being huddled in front of a small mirror in my high school girls' locker room with a bevy of other black girls.
+We shared products and looks of acknowledgment as we tried to whip our hair into obedience after our mandatory swim class.

 But that was where it began.
-The camaraderie, the secret tips…the “Ooh girl yo hair look a hot mess, let me help you with that”.
+The camaraderie, the secret tips…the "Ooh girl, your hair looks a hot mess, let me help you with that."
 It was the great equalizer.
 The thing we all knew we had in common.
-Our enemies: the weather, the rain and anything that caused our hair to revert to its natural state…which was usually the weather, the rain or bad product.
+Our shared enemies were the weather, the rain, bad products, or anything that caused our hair to revert to its natural state.

-In my late teens and into my thirties, the Beauty Salon became a place of refuge.
-The meeting place of our shared hair and cultural experience.
-With the rise of hip-hop and black pride, the term “bad hair” was finding its demise.
-And our hair “reverting” to its natural state instead became a welcome transition into our own beauty and power.
-We donned dookie-braids with Janet after Poetic Justice.
-We double-strand twisted, we loc’d, we rocked a curly twist-out and afro-puffs.
+In my late teens and into my thirties, the Beauty Salon became a place of refuge—the meeting place of our shared hair and cultural experience.
+With the rise of hip-hop and black pride, the term "bad hair" was finding its demise.
+And our hair "reverting" to its natural state instead became a welcome transition into our beauty and power.
+We donned dookie braids with Janet after Poetic Justice.
+We double-strand twisted, loc'd, and rocked a curly twist-out and afro-puffs.
 We embraced our natural hair with fervor and pride.
 All of us didn't go natural, but even if we chose to rock a weave, there was a different mindset about it.
-It was for convenience and ease, a way to give our hair a rest, or showcase a different look and not because of shame.
+It was for convenience and ease, a way to rest our hair or showcase a different look, not because of shame.

-Those are the things that were happening within our community, outside of our community told another story.
-I can remember in the 90s sitting in the hair and makeup trailer after booking a guest star role on a popular network show as a white stylist looked at my hair mortified, wondering exactly what she was going to do with it.
-This would become a familiar experience on every set, white hair stylists confounded and frightened by the black hair dilemma sitting in front of them.
-After one bad incident after another, I, like many other African American actresses opted for a weave whenever we booked a show, to save our own hair from the trauma of inexperienced stylists and to accommodate the limited skillset we were sure to encounter.
+Those things were happening within our community; another story was being told outside of our community.
+I remember in the '90s sitting in the hair and makeup trailer after booking a guest star role on a popular network show as a white stylist looked at my hair, mortified, wondering what she would do with it.
+This would become a familiar experience on every set; white hair stylists confounded and frightened by the black hair dilemma sitting in front of them.
+After one bad incident after another, I, like many other African American actresses, opted for a weave whenever we booked a show to save our hair from the trauma of inexperienced stylists and to accommodate the limited skillset we were sure to encounter.

-And STILL, in the 21st Century, on sets all across America, male and female African American actors continue to experience an on set stylist who has no idea how to do black hair.
-Often African American male actors have to get their hair cut in private barbershops off set because barbers of color are rarely hired.
-While African American actresses continue to wear weaves and wigs and admonish our union without results, to make hiring African American hair stylists a priority.
+And STILL, in the 21st Century, on sets all across America, male and female African American actors continue to experience an on-set stylist who has no idea how to do black hair.
+Often, African-American male actors have to get their hair cut in private barbershops off-set because barbers of color are rarely hired.

-But all of that would probably be too much to share before 9am.
-After all, I’m sure this elderly white woman came to my table to share her story, her insight, on what she deemed as my predicament, she does not want to know the complex minutia of my journey.
+But that is too much to share before 9am.
+After all, I'm sure this elderly white woman came to my table to share her story and insight on what she deemed my predicament; she did not want to know the complex minutia of my journey.
 Not really.

 Option Three: